-All developments within the HACDB Affordable Housing inventory have 100 units or less.
+All developments within the HACDB Affordable Housing inventory have 100 units or less with the exception of the Windsor and Maley Apartments which are specifically designated for elderly and elderly mixed.

 Order of Selection [24 CFR 960.206(e)]

 The HACDB system of preferences may select families either according to the date and time of application or by a random selection process.